dcastl2/advanced-cpp/assg/prog1b/README.rst

      lazy!).
 Call this ``color-comic.cpp``.

      a.
 Complex frame animations.
-         [+2] You may add yet six more distinct frames to it to make it an eight-frame animation that repeats on loop infinitely.
-Call this ``color-book.cpp``.
+         [+2] Additional points if add yet six more distinct frames to it to make it an eight-frame animation that repeats on loop infinitely.
+         In that case, call it ``color-book.cpp`` instead.

 3. Colorized typed-out text.
      [+2] Examine, compile and run the code ``color-cat.cpp``, which accepts a